adfharrison1/Node-TS-microservice/README-new.md

 - the gitignore is set up in a pretty default way to minimize mess in the repo and unnecessary or sensitive info getting into public domain (expect your API key lol)

+- service roughly follows a Clean Architecture principle, not precisely, as i didnt want to over-complicate things, but the implementation of interfaces between layers would make things hard to break and easy to either swap out implementations or extend them

+- controllers are seperate to follow a RESTful pattern seperated on route concerns, would make them easier to understand as methods were added to each route.

+- generally prefer function args as objects where applicable, helps typing and neatness with destructuring.

+-